Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 3. Verify that `RefSource.Ref` is equal to the ID of the current entry.
 4. Verify that `RefSource.Position` is equal to `DestinationPosition`, where `DestinationPosition` is defined as follows:
     1. If the current entry being validated is an `Issuance` or `Spend`, `DestinationPosition` is 0.
-    2. If the current entry being validated is a `Mux`, `DestinationPosition` is
+    2. If the current entry being validated is a `Mux`, `DestinationPosition` is the index of this `ValueDestination` in the current entry's `Destinations`.
+5. Verify that `RefSource.Value` is equal to `Value`.

 ## Entries